 Non-infective causes of sore throat

 An allergy such as hay fever can cause a sore throat.
-A sore throat can be the first symptom of throat cancer (but this is rare and mainly affects older smokers).
+A sore throat can be the first symptom of throat cancer (but this is rare and mainly affects older adults who smoke).

 Medication that can suppress the immune system

 Carbimazole is a medicine that is used to treat an overactive thyroid gland.
 If you are taking carbimazole and develop a sore throat then you should have an urgent blood test.
 This is because a sore throat may be the first warning of a serious side-effect to carbimazole (agranulocytosis - which is a low level of white blood cells).
 This serious side-effect needs urgent treatment.
-Agranulocytosis can occur as a side-effect of various other medicines.
+Other medication, such as chemotherapy for cancer, or certain tablets called disease-modifying antirheumatic drugs (taken for rheumatoid arthritis), can also affect the way your immune system copes with infection.
+If you are taking one of these types of medication and develop a sore throat, see your doctor urgently.
+They will arrange an immediate blood test.

-The 'take home' message is ... see a doctor if symptoms of a sore throat are severe, unusual, or if they do not ease within three to four days.
+The 'take home' message is ... see a doctor if symptoms of a sore throat are severe, unusual, or do not ease within one week.
 In particular, seek urgent medical attention if you develop:

 - Difficulty in breathing.